lukesampson/freshbas/README.md

 ###### Setup:

-* Copy config.cfg.example to confg.cfg, and fill in your FreshBooks URL and token.
+* Copy config.json.example to confg.json, and fill in your FreshBooks username and token.

 ###### Running: